-The SRDFSnap agent supports fire drills for storage devices that are managed using Veritas Volume Manager, which is a component of Symantec Storage Foundation.
+The SRDFSnap agent supports fire drill for storage devices that are managed using Veritas Volume Manager.

-The agent supports fire drills in a Storage Foundation for Oracle RAC environment.
+The agent supports fire drill in a Storage Foundation for Oracle RAC environment.

 Note: On AIX, the SRDFSnap agent supports LVM only in the Gold configuration.